The First Step Back

 When they arrived, lacing them became a reset.
 A reminder that the path continued, and I did too.

 Walking became its own kind of anchor.
 A rhythm.
 A ritual.
 The way back after so much fell apart.
+And a way to keep meeting the day I had.

 For a year and a half, I called medical leave temporary, clinging to the version of myself I expected to return to.
 But mile by mile, I began becoming someone else.
+There is a kind of grief in recovery that lives in identity.

 Someone steadier.